 Preparing your Final Affairs

 Making plans for your funeral, end-of-life medical decisions, and desires for your estate is a final gift you can give your loved ones.
-April Kerwin, Director of Stewardship and Planned Giving, will be glad to assist you and, as you wish, arrange for you to meet with the Rector or with a Foundation Director.
+Eric Malnassy, Interim Director of Stewardship and Planned Giving, will be glad to assist you and, as you wish, arrange for you to meet with the Rector or with a Foundation Director.

 Planning for a Graceful Exit is a comprehensive booklet for end-of-life planning.
 Click the button below to see information about estate and end-of-life decisions as well as language for bequests.